zmoox/ASUS_KPN_IPTV/README.md

 ## Script information
 The scripts were sourced from [basho's post at tweakers.net](https://gathering.tweakers.net/forum/list_messages/1772709/0), with the following modifications:

 * modified the wan-start to automatically locate the router's CPU port (or as stated in the manual, CPU address).
-This means you no longer have to edit the script, so you can skip that part from the manual.
+This means you no longer have to edit the script, so you can skip that part from Basho's manual.

 ## Tests
 These scripts were verified to result in working internet plus routed IPTV on: